-23. Hahn R, McGowan A, Liberman A, et al. Effects on Violence of Laws and Policies Facilitating the Transfer of Youth from the Juvenile to the Adult Justice System: A Report on Recommendations of the Task Force on Community Preventive Services.
-MMWR.
-Recommendations and Reports: Morbidity and Mortality Weekly Report.
-Recommendations and Reports / Centers For Disease Control.
-2007;56(RR-9).
+29. Hahn R, McGowan A, Liberman A. Effects on Violence of Laws and Policies Facilitating the Transfer of Youth from the Juvenile to the Adult Justice System: A Report on Recommendations of the Task Force on Community Preventive Services.
+Morbidity and Mortality Weekly Report.
+Centers for Disease Control and Prevention.;2007.

 This systematic review and subsequent recommendations from the Centers for Disease Control and Prevention cover a number of factors relating to the transfer of juveniles to adult detention.
 In general the authors do not recommend transferring juveniles to adult detention as a means to reduce recidivism or violence among youth.
 They found six studies that examined the effects of transfer to adult detention as a "specific deterrent" for juvenile crime.
 A specific deterrent is when a juvenile who has experienced the adult detention system are deterred from committed subsequent offenses.
 Only one study found that there was a decrease in subsequent offenses among juveniles who spent time in adult detention for committing property crimes.
 The remaining five studies found a harmful effect, with transferred juveniles committing more overall and violent crimes than juveniles who served time in youth detention.
 The authors found three studies that examined serving in adult detention as a general deterrent for youth, meaning all youth in the community would be less likely to commit a crime if adult detention is a known consequence.
-They found weak and conflicting evidence insufficient to conclude that laws which transfer juveniles to adult detention have any effect on the crime rates of youth in the general population.
+They found weak and conflicting evidence insufficient to conclude that laws whichtransfer juveniles to adult detention have any effect on the crime rates of youth in the general population.

-24. Bechtold J, Cauffman E. Tried as an adult, housed as a juvenile: A tale of youth from two courts incarcerated together.
-Law Hum.
-Behav.
+30. Bechtold J, Cauffman E. Tried as an adult, housed as a juvenile: A tale of youth from two courts incarcerated together.
 Law and Human Behavior.
 2014;38(2):126-138.